-Hippocampal Sclerosis (HS)
+Hippocampal sclerosis (HS)

-HS is the hardening of tissue in the hippocampus of the brain.
+HS is the shrinkage and hardening of tissue in the hippocampus of the brain.
 The hippocampus plays a key role in forming memories.
-The most pronounced symptom of HS is memory loss, and individuals may be misdiagnosed as having Alzheimer's disease.
-HS brain changes are often accompanied by accumulations of a misfolded form of a protein called TDP-43.
+HS brain changes are often accompanied by the accumulation of the misfolded protein TDP-43.
 HS is a common cause of dementia in the "oldest-old," individuals age 85 or older.